tradingview/lightweight-charts/website/README.md

 # Lightweight Charts Documentation Website

 The source of the documentation website for Lightweight Charts.
-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://v2.docusaurus.io/).

+The aim of this documentation is to make using the library frictionless.

+API documentation is automatically generated from the `typings.d.ts` file, which itself is generated as part of the library build process.

+Handwritten documentation should focus on explaining concepts, tutorials, interactive examples, or in general anything that can't be automatically generated.

 ## Local Development

 ```console
 npm start
 ```

+_Note_: API documentation will not be generated unless you have already built the library and its `typings.d.ts` file.

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.